Ireland Women: Who Did What Since 2010?

 2014 Six Nations & World Cup

 After an average Six Nations, Ireland move into the top 2 of World Rankings after beating New Zealand to qualify for the Quarter Finals.
-Ireland’s tries come from Heather O’Brien and Alison Miller in their 17 – 14 win and the pair end the year with 4 tries each.
+Ireland’s tries come from Heather O’Brien and Alison Miller in their 17 – 14 win.

 Ireland drop to 5th in the rankings, and 4th in the tournament, after defeats to England and France but still boast their highest ever World Cup finish.